Twisted Colossus: Use in media

 Colossus was nearing completion in May 1978 when it was used as a backdrop for fight scenes in the NBC TV movie Kiss Meets the Phantom of the Park.
 In 1983, it was featured in the film National Lampoon's Vacation as Screemy Meemy.
 In the sitcom Step by Step, Colossus is the roller coaster that the Lambert-Foster family rides in the opening sequence.
 The roller coaster was also seen in television episodes of Knight Rider, Wonder Woman, and The A-Team.
-The film Zapped! featured the ride when protagonists Barney and Bernadette visit Magic Land (Six Flags Magic Mountain).
-The Castle episode "Deep Cover" used Colossus as a stand-in for the Coney Island Cyclone.

-In 1993 it was used in the My Life (film) as the Serpent.

-The track "Colossus" on Tyler, the Creator's album Wolf is named after the coaster.

-In 2021, the movie Yes Day, uses Twisted Colossus for a movie scene where Alison Torres rides it with her daughter.

 Incidents

 A 20-year-old woman died after being thrown from the ride in December 1978.
 An investigation determined the lap bar restraint was in working condition, but they speculated that the rider's size may have made the restraint ineffective.

 On September 8, 2014, while workers were disassembling the track, the top of the lift hill on Colossus caught on fire.
 The fire – which occurred while the park was closed – was contained and no injuries were reported.

 On July 7, 2022, an 8-year-old girl was wounded in the head when a mobile phone struck her while she was riding the roller coaster.